STMicroelectronics/STMems_Android_Sensor_HAL_IIO/README.md

 Software architecture and Integration details
 =============

+The STM Sensor HAL need a sysfs iio layer (implementation left the customer) before to integrate and compile in AOSP environment.

 STM Sensor HAL is written in *C++* language using object-oriented design.
 For each hw sensor there is a custom class file (*Accelerometer.cpp*, *Magnetometer.cpp*, *Gyroscope.cpp*, *Pressure.cpp* and *RHumidity.cpp*) which extends the common base class (*SensorBase.cpp*).